ccoutant/dwarf-locations/003-cfi-update.md

 > current object which are unspecified.
 The resulting kind is a
 > location descriptionm.

-**Ben: it sounds like you are implicitly pushing the CFL.
-DWARF5 doesn't do that.
-Is this a change in behavior.
-Because it is a change in behavior I don't think we should include the following.**

 > and an initial stack comprising the location
 > description of the current CFL (see Chapter 3 DWARF Expressions).